Azure-Samples/azure-postgres-pgvector-python/README.md

     This will create a new resource group, and create the PostgreSQL Flexible server inside that group.

 1. The example Python scripts look for configuration variables from a `.env` file located in the directory from where you invoke the scripts.
-You can easily create a file with the correct variables for your PostgreSQL server by running this command that copies the `azd` environment variables into your local `.env`:
+You can easily create a file with the correct variables for your PostgreSQL server by running this script that copies the necessary `azd` environment variables into your local `.env`:

     ```shell
-    azd env get-values > .env
+    ./write_azure_env.sh
     ```

 1. Now you may run the Python scripts in order to interact with the PostgreSQL server.